Retainer (orthodontics): Removable retainers

-Hawley retainer
+Hawley retainers

-The best-known removable retainer is the Hawley retainer, which consists of a metal wire that typically surrounds the six anterior teeth and keeps them in place.
+The best-known removable retainers are the Hawley retainers, which consist of a metal wires that typically surround the six anterior teeth and keep them in place.
 Hawley retainers are one of the oldest types of removable retainers.
 Named for its inventor, Dr. Charles A. Hawley, the labial wire, or Hawley bow, incorporates 2 omega loops for adjustment.
 It is anchored in an acrylic baseplate that sits in the palate (roof of the mouth).
 They are made from metal wire running along the outside of the teeth.
 There are many adaptations possible with Hawley retainers.
 The advantage of this type of retainer is that the metal wires can be adjusted to finish treatment and continue minor movement of the anterior teeth as needed.
 It also benefits from being robust and rigid, easy to construct and allows prosthetic tooth/teeth to be added onto with metal stops placed mesial and distal to the prosthetic teeth to prevent any relapse.
 To help fix rotations; acrylic facing can be added to the labial bow and a bite plane added to maintain the result of deep overbite correction.
 Also, to control the position of the canine, reverse U-loop can be employed.
 Additionally, to avoid occlusal interferences, the labial bow can be soldered to the cribs.

 The main disadvantages of this type of retainer is its inferior aesthetics, interference with speech, risk of fracture and inferior retention of lower incisors in comparison to vacuum-formed retainers.

 Recently, a more aesthetic version of the Hawley retainer has been developed.
 For this alternative, the front metal wire is replaced with a clear wire called the ASTICS.
 This retainer is intended to be adjustable similarly to the traditional Hawley retainer, which is not practical with vacuum-formed retainers.

 Research shows that Hawley retainers are not effective for preventing incisor irregularity relapse.
 Hawley retainers also affect speech, especially the d, s, t, and i sounds, however as they are often only worn at night time, this concern may not be so prevalent.
 Research shows that participants that wear Hawley retainers report being more embarrassed about the appliance than wearing vacuum formed retainers and they found Hawley retainers more difficult to wear.
 However, if the patient has concerns with regards to the visible metal wire, a clear polyethylene bow can be used to enhance aesthetics.

 The process of making an acrylic retainer was featured on the How It's Made TV show on the Science Channel on Season 23, Episode 16.